TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 <a id="nas-integration"></a>
 ### Integrate with NHN Cloud NAS
-You can utilize NAS storage provided by NHN Cloud as PV.
+You can utilize NAS volume provided by NHN Cloud as PV.
 In order to use NAS services, you must use a cluster of version v1.20 or later.
 For more information on using NHN Cloud NAS, please refer to the [NAS Console User Guide](/Storage/NAS/en/console-guide).

 > [Note]
 The NHN Cloud NAS service is currently (2024.08) only available in some regions.
 For more information on supported regions for NHN Cloud NAS service, see [NAS Service Overview](/Storage/NAS/en/overview).

 #### Run the rpcbind service on All Worker Nodes
-To use NAS storage, you must run the rpcbind service on all worker nodes.
+To use NAS volume, you must run the rpcbind service on all worker nodes.
 After connecting to all worker nodes, run the rpcbind service with the command below.

 The command to run the rpcbind service is the same regardless of the image type.